Thread Waxing Space Installation, 2001

 Curator: Lia Gangitano

-I inhabited the gallery space for the duration of my five-week-long performance.
-During this time, I used my own body and 4 tons of granulated sugar as the two main materials I had worked with to explore issues of presence, mass transformation and consumption, and the inevitable finality of all capitalistic efforts.
+Sigalit Landau inhabited the gallery space for the duration of her five-week-long performance.
+During this time, she used her body and 4 tons of granulated sugar as the two main materials in order to explore issues of presence, mass transformation and consumption, and the inevitable exhaustion of capitalistic resources.